-The building CO2 emissions have been calculated to be reduced by minimum of 40.3% beyond current Building Regulation.
-This has been achieved through energy efficiency measures, using improved building fabric, increasing the efficiency of the building services and finally the installation of a renewable energy source.
+The building CO2 emissions have been calculated to be reduced by average of 46.71% beyond current Building Regulation.
+This has been achieved through energy efficiency measures, using improved building fabric, increasing the efficiency of the building services.

 The developer will be required to submit a quotation and technical evaluation to ensure that the calculated quantity of panels will produce the required on-site generation per annum and the amount of required panels can fit on the building.